 - Erin McMurry, Kate Creveling

-Meetings: ATPD will meet bi-monthly (once every two months).
+Meetings: ATPD will meet monthly.
 Meeting times will be scheduled through the Office of Academic Advising.
 Meetings will be facilitated by the ATPD Chair; in the Chair’s absence the Vice Chair will facilitate.
 A member’s home department/unit shall make a decision about sending an alternate in the event of a committee member going on temporary ongoing leave.

 Membership: Membership is made up of representatives from each of the four undergraduate colleges, as well as representatives from Student Affairs units with advising functions.
 Members shall serve a three-year term with the possibility for extension, which shall be determined by new nominations and the need to maintain representative composition as stipulated.
 Participation on ATPD must be approved by each advisor’s direct supervisor.
 Full participation is expected.
 Any changes to the membership composition must be approved by a simple majority vote of current ATPD members.
 The Academic Advising website shall specify current ATPD membership.

 Member Nominations: Membership shall be determined by nominations.
 Major and college representatives from each of the four undergraduate colleges shall be nominated by the Advising Director for that particular college; student affairs and non-college/non-departmental advising unit representatives shall be nominated by a supervisor.
 Nominations for new members shall be sent to the Undergraduate Education Advising Analyst during the month of June each year and will be considered for a term appointment, beginning in July.
 Membership decisions will be determined through the Office of Academic Advising.